Db-San/hangman/README.md

 # hangman
-Play hangman right from the terminal!
+Play hangman straight in your terminal!

 # Requirements
 - Python 3.x